 Home to more monkeys than permanent residents, there is a natural wildness about the small island of Nevis that eco-tourists simply can't resist.
 Whether you have hopes of spending your time climbing to the summit of Nevis Peak or strolling through the flourishing botanical gardens, every one of your vacation days is easily spent outdoors.

-Do you want to spend part of your vacation out in the fresh air?
-You can choose from a variety of different hiking trails and a nature preserve on Nevis.
+Do you want to enjoy more of your vacation outside?
+You can explore a variety of different hiking trails and a nature preserve on Nevis.

-Adventurers looking to locate a another great natural attraction will be interested in seeing sites like Hurricane Hill Trail.
+Vacationers wanting to locate a another great natural attraction should consider visiting sites like Hurricane Hill Trail.
 You'll find the entrance to the trail at the dirt road heading to Lovers' Beach.
 It begins at the top of the embankment and is marked by a power pole.

-Be sure to look at the following table if you want more information.
+Be sure to look at the chart below for more information about your options.

 |Hiking Trail||3.0 mi.
 East of Central Charlestown|